Changissnz/nu_merchant_principal/README.md

 improvement indicative of demands different from that at the origin of the frameworks.
-These different demands therefore pose other rules and procedures as operation that form a new kind of private framework that relies on the previous framework, now open, to be directed in use for it.
+These different demands therefore pose other rules and procedures as operation that form a new kind of private framework reliant on the previous framework, now open, to be directed in use for it.